 About Evonne Goolagong-Cawley

-Evonne Goolagong Cawley, MBE, AO is a Wiradjuri Aborigine.
-She has been Australian of the Year and Australian Sportsman of the Year.
-In 1988 she was inducted into the International Tennis Hall of Fame at Newport Rhode Island and the following year, into the Aboriginal Sporting Hall of Fame.
+Evonne Goolagong Cawley, AC, MBE is a Wiradjuri Aborigine.
+She has been Australian of the Year (1971) and Australian Sportsman of the Year.
+In 1972 Queen Elizabeth II appointed her as a Member of the Order of the Bristol Empire (MBE) and in 1982 she was made an Officer of the Order of Australia (AO) In 1988 she was inducted into the International Tennis Hall of Fame at Newport Rhode Island and the following year, into the Aboriginal Sporting Hall of Fame.
 At Barcelona in 1992, she became one of the first ever international Olympic torch bearers and later at Monte Carlo, was part of the successful Sydney 2000 bid.
 Evonne served on the National Indigenous Advisory Committee to SOCOG at the games.
 In 2003 Evonne received the IOC Women & Sport Trophy for her services in those fields.

 In her glorious tennis career Evonne was ranked the number one player in the world in 1971 and 1976.
-In total she won 92 pro tournaments, was a finalist in 18 Grand Slam events winning Wimbledon twice, the Australian Open 4 times, the French Open once and was runner up 4 years in succession at the US Open.
+In total she won 92 pro tournaments, was a finalist in 18 Grand Slam singles events winning at Wimbledon twice, the Australian Open 4 times, the French Open once and was runner up 4 years in succession at the US Open.
+She also won seven Grand Slam doubles titles.
 At her second Wimbledon triumph in 1980 Evonne became the first mother to win since Dorothy Lambert Chambers in 1914.
 She represented Australia 7 times in the Fed Cup winning in 1971/3/4 and was Australia’s Fed Cup Captain from 2002-04.

 In 1991, prompted by the death of her mother and determined to expand her knowledge of her Aboriginal heritage, Evonne left the USA to reside in Australia.
 In 1993, her autobiography “Home!
 The Evonne Goolagong Story” was published and became an immediate best seller.
 With Sir William Deane, she has been the Co-Patron of Reconciliation Australia.